google/dawn/docs/origin-trial-changes.md

 ### Fixes

 * Swizzling of `vec3` types in `storage` and `uniform` buffers has been fixed for Metal 1.x. [tint:1249](https://crbug.com/tint/1249)
+* Calling a function that returns an unused value no longer produces an FXC compilation error. [tint:1259](https://crbug.com/tint/1259)

 ## Changes for M95